How to remotely access your home server from anywhere using Tailscale

 .

 Click the Enable HTTPS button.
 (Magic DNS should be enabled by default, but if it’s not for some reason, enable it too.)
 HTTPS certificates are issued on a per-machine basis, so you have to add a certificate on each machine where you want it.
-This will let you access your the web UIs of your self-hosted services using HTTPS, but only through Tailscale.
-By no means is this necessary, but it’s a nice to have.
+This will let you access the web UIs of your self-hosted services using HTTPS, but only through Tailscale.
+Again, by no means is this necessary, but it’s a nice to have.

 Use this command to generate the certificate: (In this example the Linux server’s tailnet name is server

-and the tailnet “fun” name is cyber-sloth.ts.net
+and the tailnet fun name is cyber-sloth.ts.net

 .)